 Now, discounts can be applied in a multitude of ways.
-For one, you can do practical percentage-based discounts, and that works great in any scenario.
+For one, you can do practical percentage-based discounts, which works great in any scenario.
 But additional discount types include buy one get one free, purchase thresholds, and discounts for first-time customers.
-As such, to best manage so many different types – it’s recommended to use a plugin like Discount Rules.
+To best manage so many different types, a plugin like Discount Rules is recommended.

 The plugin comes with its own dedicated dashboard for building discount logic.
 For example, you can create sitewide discounts for specific product categories.
-You can also do things like activating discounts upon the use of a coupon code.
-In combination with the custom filters and rules, you can achieve close to 50 different discount variations.
+You can also do things like activating discounts upon using a coupon code.
+You can achieve close to 50 different discount variations in combination with the custom filters and rules.

-I’ll add that the free version of this plugin has nearly 100,000 users, and I do believe you’ll eventually want to get the Pro version also.
+I’ll add that the free version of this plugin has nearly 100,000 users, and I believe you’ll eventually want to get the Pro version.
 The number of extra features and customization options you get with the upgraded plan is unprecedented.

-How many times have you gone online shopping only to end up with 5 different browser tabs open, trying to compare the differences between various products?
+How often have you gone online shopping to end up with 5 different browser tabs open, trying to compare the differences between various products?
 This is a fairly common occurrence, but only if the eCommerce site at hand doesn’t provide real-time product comparison.

 Smart Compare from WPClever is built specifically for this purpose.
-Your customers can go to product pages, click the “compare” button on items they like, and then compare those items all at once.
-The comparison data is based on the fields that you have enabled for each product.
+Your customers can go to product pages, click the “compare” button on items they like, and then compare them all at once.
+The comparison data is based on the fields you have enabled for each product.
 So, this means you can also apply custom fields or disable certain fields entirely.

-As far as the features go, the widget uses AJAX so that customers don’t need to reload the page – all data is stored on the same page.
+Regarding the features, the widget uses AJAX so that customers don’t need to reload the page – all data is stored on the same page.
 Also, you can enable highlighting specific fields which emphasize the biggest difference in each product.
-Additionally, customers themselves can click on the Settings button inside the comparison widget to remove/hide certain fields.
+Customers can also click the Settings button inside the comparison widget to remove/hide certain fields.

 I tend to tread lightly when it comes to plugins that invoke FOMO.
-However, HurryTimer does have its uses, especially if you have a genuine sale to offer to your customers.
+However, HurryTimer has its uses, especially if you have a genuine sale to offer your customers.
 With this plugin, you can create an “urgency” countdown and place it either on individual product pages or apply it sitewide.
 HurryTimer does support stock-based conditional logic.

 After installing, you can go to HurryTimer -> Add Campaign.